CoderDojoMcDonough/Mentor-Marketing/Plan_Use-LinkedIn-to-find-mentors.md

 # Use LinkedIn to find CoderDojo mentors

-Finding mentors in a suburban area like Henry County is challenging since there are no established tech communities.
+Finding mentors in a suburban area like Henry County is challenging since there are no established tech groups in our local area.
 A good way to find mentors especially in a suburban area is to use LinkedIn features.
 We had about 1 mentor signup for every 10 mentors we contacted through LinkedIn.